pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 Others (including many scientists) are happy to call an embodied computational learning system with agency, capable of rapidly expanding its repertoire of real world skills, an "AGI".
 Would this represent a new bifurcation of the branch *homo sapiens* in our tree of life---a branch that has split off from our own?
 The crux of my perspective says that, in short answer, this is not the case.
-I believe we should not think about such tools outside of the context of their human designers and users.
+I believe this would still be considered a *tool*, and we should not think about such tools outside of the context of their human designers and users.

 ---
 **Update April 2023**: After initially writing this post, I came to learn about transhumanism, [its roots in eugenics](https://en.wikipedia.org/wiki/Julian_Huxley), and [posthumanism](https://en.wikipedia.org/wiki/Posthumanism).
-It was perhaps naive of me to suggest that an eventual convergence of homo sapiens and machines might be the result of random, undirected natural evolution rather than an intentional goal being strived for by certain groups of people with ulterior motives (e.g., eugenicists).
+It was perhaps naive of me to suggest that an eventual convergence of homo sapiens and machines will be the result of random, ~undirected, natural evolution rather than an intentional goal being strived for by certain groups of people with ulterior motives.
 I came across Donna Haraway's Cyborg Theory, which offers an intersectional and feminist perspective on the convergence of homo sapiens and machines.
 I highly suggest reading the article [Transhumanism, Posthumanism, and the "Cyborg Identity"](https://dergipark.org.tr/en/download/article-file/1803280) for a summary of her manifesto in proper context.
 Here's an excerpt:
 ```
 The “cyborg” of Haraway is a genderless and raceless mode of being imagined to find a way
 towards equality by eliminating all sorts of problematic dualisms like that of self/other,